 Today I want to tell you why this thing is better than using a mouse, and how I decreased the amount of time to edit a series of wedding and travel photos.

 After successful crowdfunding in September 2017, Indiegogo Company, Finland, launched the production and sale of the world's first specialized controller for Lightroom (read more on their official website)

-I bought this device at the photographic exhibition PhotographyShow a month ago.
-The Loupedeck price was $245.
+The Loupedeck price is $245.
 I did not write the Loupedeck review on the first day after the purchase, because I did not want it to be impulsive, and at that time I didn’t study this device in detail.

 Loupedeck is the most carefully packed thing I've seen.
 It was a branded fabric bag with a logo, and it had a box of recycled paper with a logo too.
 Thank the guys from Indiegogo for being eco-friendly.

 Inside, there was something we all used to - a stylish black box with letters engraved on it and a small description of the product.
 And what is inside this box?
 Another box!

 Honestly, I don't know why they needed so many boxes.
 That last one would be enough, it looks stylish and comfortable, you just remove the cover and your Loupedeck is in front of you.